Smith Reads

 As a community initiative, Smith Reads operates so that all incoming students:

-- are offered an opportunity to read and personally interact with critically acclaimed authors, scholars and artists can interact immediately with Smith faculty and teaching staff invested in their learning
+• interact with critically acclaimed authors, scholars and artists as well as with Smith faculty and teaching staff who are invested in their learning

 2021